enactjs/performance-tests/README.md

 First Input Delay (FID) measures "the time from when a user first interacts with a page (i.e. when they click a link, tap on a button, or use a custom, JavaScript-powered control) to the time when the browser is actually able to begin processing event handlers in response to that interaction" (see https://web.dev/fid/).
 FID is calculated using the PerformanceObserver interface.
 Its observer() method specifies the set of entry types to observe (in this case first-input).
 The performance observer's callback function will be invoked when a performance entry is recorded for one of the specified entryTypes.

+### INP

+Interaction to Next Paint (INP) is a web performance metric that measures how quickly a website updates or shows changes after a user interacts with it.
+It specifically captures the delay between when a user interacts with your site—like clicking a link, pressing a key on the keyboard, or tapping a button—and when they see a visual response (see https://web.dev/articles/inp).
+INP is calculated from the onINP() webVitals function.
+It logs the INP value in the console and we are monitoring the console in order to read the actual value.

 ### CLS

 Cumulative Layout Shift (CLS) is "a measure of the largest burst of layout shift scores for every unexpected layout shift that occurs during the entire lifespan of a page.
 A layout shift occurs any time a visible element changes its position from one rendered frame to the next" (see https://web.dev/cls/).